dhakalu/vidhyala-go/README.md

 ## Running locally

-To run this application locally run the command `go run .` from root of the project.
+To run this application locally run the command `go run .` from root of the micro service you want to run.